Gold Prices in Dubai Today: 24K Down to Dh215.25 per Gram | Al Bawaba

-Gold prices in Dubai today were down this morning with 24K trading at Dh215.25 per gram at the time of writing.
+Gold prices in Dubai today were down this morning with 24K trading at Dh215.75 per gram at the time of writing.

 Gold Prices in Dubai